gingerbeardman/WorldFlags/README.md

-# GeoIPFlags
+# WorldFlags

-Adds a column in Dashboard/Users with the GeoIP country flag for the Last IP Address of each user.
+Adds a column in Dashboard/Users with a country flag displaying the location of the Last IP Address for each user.

-Modification of the existing plugin to fix several issues:

-- Fixes paths for case sensitive filesystems.
-- Empty flag image for users with no Last IP
-- Table header only output for users with no name (now skips Akismet plugin)
-- Uses GEOIP_MEMORY_CACHE for speed
-- Closes filehandle after geoip_open
-- PNG images have been optimised
-- Now using famfamfam world flags
+Hover over the flag for both country and city names for that location.

 ## Changelog
-1.1, modification of the existing plugin to fix several issues
-1.0, initial release by vbgamer45
+1.0, initial release

 ## Details
 See [http://vanillaforums.org/addon/895/geoipflags](http://vanillaforums.org/addon/895/geoipflags)